alikagupta/BSE_Portfolio_2025/index.md

 I wanted to create a silent mode that still provided the user with feedback, so I decided to use a vibration motor.
 There are multiple types of vibration motors, but the type that I chose is the most common.
 It is called an Eccentric Rotating Mass (ERM) vibration motor, and as the name suggests, it vibrates by rotating a mass.
 The mass is uneven, so as the mass is rotated at a fast speed, the motor moves in a vibrating motion.
 I used a coin or pancake-style motor, so unlike larger ERMs, you can't see the mass.
 This type of motor is often used for haptic feedback in small devices, like it is in mine.

 ## Speaker:
 I decided to add a speaker to my project to make the sound louder and smoother.
-To test this out, I made a circuit on the breadboard and some test code just for it.
+To test this out, I made a circuit on the breadboard and some test code just for it (see Speaker Test Code in the appendix).
 The schematic of the circuit is below.
 <div align="center">
   <img src="SpeakerScematics.png" width="40%" height="40%">
 </div>

+*Figure 7: schematic of my test circit for the speaker*

 To wire this circuit, I needed a transistor, a capacitor, an ESP-32, in addition to the speaker.
 The resistor I used was a 2.2K ohm resistor, but you can vary the resistor depending on the desired volume (with a resistance and volume having an inverse relationship).
 The way this works is the ESP has the ability to make perfect sinusoidal signals, so that signal is created and passed through the capacitor to filter out the constant.
 The capacitor acts as a filter, and similarly to taking the derivative of a sinusoidal function, is able to preserve the shape of the signal while removing the offset.
 The signal then goes to the base pin of the transistor.
 Transistors have 3 pins: base, collector, and emitter.
 The base is like the gate that dictates the flow of current from the collector to the emitter.
 The base value is very small comparatively, as that is what is coming from the ESP's analog pin, rather than the current going through the speaker.
 The 5V power goes to the speaker directly and then exits to the transistor's collector pin.
 That then goes through the transistor to its emitter pin, ending at ground.
 There is also a feedback loop, where the base and collector pins are connected through a resistor, so the current from the collector pin is reduced by the resistor and fed back into the base pin, which "opens the gate" to a stable amount of current flow.